-Stage Aim Activity Goal of each step 1 Symptom-free activity Typical activities during the day as long as they do not increase symptoms (i.e. reading, texting, screen time).
+Stage Aim Activity Goal of each step 1 Daily activities that do not result in more than a mild exacerbation of symptoms related to the current concussion.
+Typical activities during the day (i.e. reading) while minimizing screen time.
 Start at 5-15 minutes at a time and gradually build up.
 Gradual return to typical activities.
 Limit to <48 hours post injury.

-2 Return school to Sitting in classroom, limited participation, no homework, testing Increase tolerance to cognitive work 3 Return school to Gradual introduction of schoolwork.
+2 School activities.
+Homework, reading, or other cognitive activities outside of the classroom.
+Increase tolerance to cognitive work.
+3 Return to school part- time Gradual introduction of schoolwork.
 May need to start with a partial school day or with increased breaks during the day.
-Increase academic activities 4 Return school time to full- Resume all school activities, testing Return to full academic activities and catch up on missed school work
+Increase academic activities.
+4 Return to school full-time Gradually progress school activities until a full day can be tolerated without more than mild symptom exacerbation.
+Return to full academic activities and catch up on missed school work.

-McCrory et al. (2017).
-Consensus statement on concussion in sport - the 5^{th} international conference on concussion in sport held in Berlin, October 2016.
-British Journal of Sports Medicine, 51(11), 838-847.
+Patricios JS, Schneider KJ, Dvorak J, et al. Consensus statement on concussion in sport: the 6th International Conference on Concussion in Sport-Amsterdam, October 2022.
+Br J Sports Med.
+2023;57(11):695-711.

+Mild and brief exacerbation of symptoms is defined as an increase of no more than 2 points on a 0-10 point scale (with 0 representing no symptoms and 10 the worst symptoms imaginable) for less than an hour when compared with the baseline value reported prior to cognitive activity.